Georgia Retirement Guide

-If you are thinking of retiring in Georgia, you can find your best Georgia retirement communities on this website.
-The Peach State is one of the most popular states for active adults in retirement.
+If you are thinking of retiring in Georgia, you can find the best places to retire in Georgia on this website.
+The Peach State, 2015 population just over 10.2 million and growing, is one of the most popular states for active adults in retirement.
 It has a mild climate in winter and many towns and cities that cater to retirees.
-Plus plenty of the southern charm and history that is famous around the world.
+Cost of living is below average, and there is plenty of the southern charm and history that is famous around the world.
 The Wikipedia entry for Georgia has more facts.
+Updated May 2018.

 Bridge near Augusta, Georgia

 Active adults over 55 will find Georgia communities that will welcome them.

 You can live near the Ocean on a barrier island like St. Simons

 - one of the earliest planned cities anywhere - charming Savannah

 - a college town like Athens

 - riverside in Augusta

 - in a downstate, Florida-like town like Thomasville.

 - a small town in the mountains like Blue Ridge.